 As a UNIFY member, the security of your personal and account information is a top priority.
 In this time when breaches of personal data are unfortunately becoming more common, we are vigilantly monitoring your accounts.
 Plus, there are a lot of good steps you can take to help protect your personal data on a daily basis as well.

-Point to Remember: UNIFY will never ask you to verify your member number, Social Security number, ATM, Debit/Credit Card number, PIN or any other sensitive personal financial information via email, pop-up window or text message.
+Point to Remember: UNIFY will never ask you to verify your member number, full Social Security number, ATM, Debit/Credit Card number, PIN or any other sensitive personal financial information via email, pop-up window or text message.
 We recommend you never provide this information elsewhere unless you have specifically initiated such contact.

 Here’s a sample of what we do to help ensure the protection of your accounts and identity.

 See below for a list of some popular scam acts used by fraudsters in an attempt to gain your personal information and access to your accounts.
 Take special caution if any request seems out of the ordinary or you are asked to disclose sensitive identification information.